mvolkmann/blog/src/neovim.md

 }
 ```

+By default AstroNvim formats files on save.

 #### todo-comments.nvim Plugin

 The {% aTargetBlank "https://github.com/folke/todo-comments.nvim",
 "todo-comments.nvim" %} plugin highlights comments that begin with
-"FIX:", "HACK:", "NOTE:", "PERF:", "TODO:", or "WARNING:"
+"FIX:", "HACK:", "NOTE:", "PERF:", "TODO:", or "WARNING:".
-... each with a different background color.
+Each of these are highlighted with a different background color.
-It also defines commands for navigating to these comments.
+This plugin also defines commands for navigating to these comments.

 To install todo-comments, create the file
 `~/.config/nvim/lua/user/plugins/todo-comments.lua` containing the following: